Skip to content

 3. Environment Variables

-Environment variables can be created in "Development / Environment Variables", and they are simple Key-Value configuration retrieval tools provided by DataFlux Func.
-The ID is directly specified by the user upon creation.
+Environment variables can be created in "Development / Environment Variables".
+They are simple Key-Value configuration retrieval tools provided by DataFlux Func, and the ID is directly specified by the user upon creation.

-Environment variables are especially suitable for scenarios where the same set of code runs in different environments.
+Environment variables are particularly suitable for scenarios where the same set of code runs in different environments.

-If a script needs to access a system that distinguishes between testing and production environments, environment variables can be set to switch between testing and production environments without changing the code.
+If the system accessed by the script distinguishes between testing and production environments, environment variables can be set to switch between testing and production environments without changing the code.

 Assume the user has already configured an environment variable with the ID api_endpoint.
 The code to retrieve the value of this environment variable is as follows: